Mon – Fri: 9:00am – 5:00pm, Sat: 09:00 am – 02:00pm, Sunday: Closed

 Does Professional Teeth Whitening Damage Teeth?

-Teeth whitening is one of the most popular cosmetic dental treatments, and it’s no wonder why – a whiter, brighter smile can boost your confidence and make you look years younger.
-But with all the different products and treatments out there, it can be hard to know which one is right for you.
-One question that many people have is whether professional teeth whitening can damage their teeth.
+Teeth whitening deals near Hammond are one of the most popular cosmetic dental treatments, and it’s no wonder why – a whiter, brighter smile can boost your confidence and make you look years younger.

 What is Professional Teeth Whitening?

-Professional teeth whitening is a process involving a dentist or other professional.
-It involves the use of a bleaching agent, usually hydrogen peroxide, to whiten the teeth.
+Professional teeth whitening is a process involving a Hammond Dental Group or other professionals.
 The bleaching agent is applied to the teeth using a special tray that has been custom-fitted to the patient’s mouth.
-The tray is left in place for a certain amount of time, usually around 30 minutes, before removing and rinsing teeth.

 Does Professional Teeth Whitening Damage Teeth?

-The short answer is no, professional teeth whitening does not damage teeth.
+The short answer is no, whitening treatment does not damage teeth.
 In fact, it is a safe and effective way to whiten teeth.
-Studies have shown that professional teeth whitening is safe and does not cause any long-term damage.
 It does not weaken the enamel or cause any other harm to the teeth.

-Although professional teeth whitening is generally safe, some potential side effects can occur.
+Although whitening treatment is generally safe, some potential side effects can occur.
 The most common side effect is tooth sensitivity.
 This is due to the bleaching agent penetrating the enamel and irritating the nerves inside the tooth.
 This can cause a temporary feeling of pain or discomfort.
-Other side effects can include gum irritation, irritation of the soft tissues of the mouth, and temporary tooth discoloration.

-Different Types of Teeth Whitening and Their Potential Risks
+Different Types of Teeth Whitenings and Their Potential Risks:

 1. Over-the-Counter Products

-Over-the-counter products such as toothpaste and strips are the most common and least expensive type of teeth whitening treatments.
+Over-the-counter products such as toothpaste and strips are the most common and least expensive types of whitening treatments.
 These products typically contain a mild bleaching agent that can help to lighten teeth over time.

 2. Professional Teeth Whitening